-- There are two brands in the market that claim to be better for the environment (Nature Babycare and Moltex Ö ko); they are available in organic supermarkets and in drugstores, such as Etos.
+- There are two brands on the market that claim to be better for the environment (Nature Babycare and Moltex); they are available in organic supermarkets like Ekoplaza and in chemists, such as Etos.
 The nappies are made of bioplastic (the raw material used is corn instead of crude oil).

 - However, do take into account that in Leiden you cannot throw disposable nappies into the GFT mini-container, and therefore they are not going to be recycled or composted, even if you buy the more 'eco' disposable nappies.

-- Wash the nappies at the lowest possible temperature: 40 degrees is usually enough: only use 60 degrees if your child has an infection or for persistent stains.
+- Wash the nappies at the lowest possible temperature: 40 degrees is usually enough: only use 60 degrees if your child has an infection or for any tough stains.

-- Nappies can be washed with the rest of the wash; always wash with a full load.
+- Nappies can be washed with the rest of your washing; always wash with a full load.